oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

     ##         3         6         8        23        25        27
     ## 0.2138973 0.2068856 0.3958713 0.5669419 0.4826116 0.5865617

-First, predict the probability of each records using 4 principle components and we got the prediction of probability as shown at output above.
+First, predict the probability of each records using 4 principal components and we got the prediction of probability as shown at output above.